localhost-international/cartographer/README.md

 ### Tests

-TODO - Not exactly TDD.
-Soon come.
+TODO - Not exactly TDD, but it'll soon come.

 &nbsp;

 ### Contributors

+We're polite and inclusive, and it'd be great if you are also.
 [Non-violent Communication](https://www.cnvc.org/learn-nvc/what-is-nvc) is key.
-Cartography is a [Benevolent Dictatorship](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) (or [Enlightened absolutism](https://en.wikipedia.org/wiki/Enlightened_absolutism), depending on your world views).
+Cartographer is a [Benevolent Dictatorship](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) (or [Enlightened absolutism](https://en.wikipedia.org/wiki/Enlightened_absolutism), depending on your world views).

 &nbsp;